 When Nominating Committee confirms acceptance of each of the slated positions, follow the procedures outlined in your Bylaws and Standing Rules for posting the slate and procedures for challenging.

 Deadline for challenges to be made:

-• Members may challenge the slate within four (4) days of the slate being posted or an alternate time listed in chapter-specific standing rules.
+• Members may challenge the slate within the period of time specified in the Elections Procedures in the chapter standing rules.

 How to post the challenge: